-- Under Endpoints, click the Kibana endpoint URL and wait for Kibana to open.
+Under Applications, click the Kibana Launch link and wait for Kibana to open.

-For versions before 5.0: and if Shield is enabled, you can log into Kibana with the
+For versions before 5.0: If Shield is enabled, you can log into Kibana with the

 In production systems, you might need to control what Elasticsearch data users can access through Kibana, so you need create credentials that can be used to access the necessary Elasticsearch resources.
 This means granting read access to the necessary indexes, as well as access to update the

 If you use a version before 5.0 or if your cluster didn’t include a Kibana instance initially, there might not be a Kibana endpoint URL shown, yet.
 To gain access, all you need to do is enable Kibana first.